 A fabulous gift experience for those who would like a hands-on lesson in meat and traditional butchery skills.
 This is an opportunity for our guests to try their hand at light butchery and learn more about where their meat comes from, pick up a new skill and get the most from each cut.
 We can promise a fun and relaxed evening hosted by some of our most experienced and charming butchers.
 Plus, there’s a two course informal meal at the end and you get to take the substantial joint you have prepped or plentiful sausages you have made to feast on at home.
 Scroll down for more information on our classes.

-Classes run Monday - Saturday 7-10.30pm, and Sundays 4-7.30pm at Moxon Street, and at Borough Market on Wednesday to Friday 6.30-10pm, and Saturdays 1-4.30pm (this August 4-7.30pm).
+Classes run Monday - Saturday 7-10.30pm, and Sundays 4-7.30pm at Moxon Street, and at Borough Market on Wednesday to Friday 6.30-10pm, and Saturdays 4-7.30pm.
 Please see our bookings calendar for accurate availability.
 Buy a voucher online or in any of our eight shops.

 For corporate or group bookings, please call 0203 869 7804.
 We can accommodate 12-16 in Moxon Street and 10-12 people in Borough Market.
 Unfortunately we can't book out a class exclusively for less than the aforementioned numbers.